Pinball: The Man Who Saved the Game

 Pinball: The Man Who Saved the Game is a 2022 biographical comedy drama film directed and written by the Bragg brothers.
 The film stars Mike Faist, Crystal Reed, and Dennis Boutsikaris.
 It is based on true events around the story of Roger Sharpe, GQ journalist and real-life "pinball wizard" who in 1976 helped overturn New York City's 35-year ban on pinball.

 Pinball: The Man Who Saved the Game made its world premiere at the 2022 Hamptons International Film Festival.
 It was released in select theaters and VOD on March 17, 2023.
 The film received generally positive reviews from critics.

+Plot

+The film begins with an interview of the older Roger Sharpe, with flashbacks to 1971.